 The funds must be under the main applicant’s name, or in a joint account with a spouse/common-law partner, if applicable.

 However, proof of funds in the name of the accompanying spouse/common-law partner cannot be used unless the main applicant proves they have access to the money.

 How much money should applicants bring when they come to Canada

-Applicants would need to research the costs of living in the place where they plan to settle in Canada and make sure to bring as much money as they can to make it easier for themselves to find a home in Canada.
+Applicants would need to research the costs of living in the place where they plan to settle in Canada and make sure to bring as much money as they can to make it easier for them to find a home in Canada.

 However, it is worth noting that applicants would need to declare if they are bringing more than $10,000 Canadian dollars into the country, in accordance with the Canadian customs regulations.